aleshaleksey/fansys23/spell-list.md

 |Limitation|Fails if the caster and answer to the question are hermetically separated|
 |Save|-|

-**Description**: The caster attempts to ascertain the location (and rough time it was there during the casting of the spell but is no there when the casting ends) of an object, feature or entity described by the caster, by asking low level wind spirits.
+**Description**: The caster attempts to ascertain the location (and rough time, if it was there during the casting of the spell but is no there when the casting ends) of an object, feature or entity described by the caster, by asking low level wind spirits.
 The spirits will seek out he nearest example of the thing that meets the specification.

 **Special**: The low level spirits answer truthfully and faithfully, but are limited to 3 physically discernable criteria in the description and do not understand many human concepts (eg belonging, names, age).
 Eg *"An half-elf woman in a red cloak"*, or *"an elvish woman around who the word 'Illusi' is spoken"* are valid, but *"A half-elf woman by the name of 'Illusi'"* or *"My favourite backpack"* are not.